kingfroglao/Advanced-CV-samclip-project/README.md

 This project uses the following datasets for evaluation:

-- **RefCOCO / RefCOCO+ / RefCOCOg** — benchmarks for referring expression segmentation.
+- **RefCOCO** — benchmarks for referring expression segmentation.
-- **PhraseCut** — a large-scale dataset for phrase-based segmentation.

-Place downloaded datasets under the `data/` directory, or modify paths in `src/dataloaders.py` accordingly.
+Modify paths in `src/dataloaders.py` accordingly.

 ---